 I am an avid baker and craft enthusiast who finds a new home improvement project every week in my free time.
 I take every other spare moment to enjoy San Diego with my husband, daughter, and 85-pound doggo named Stout.

 I have worked on multidisciplinary teams balancing interests that are sometimes in opposition throughout my professional life.
 Moving into law from social work has allowed me to meld clinical skills with the technical knowledge to help clients on many fronts.
 Mediation has been a through-line in my career, and I look forward to continuing to grow that passion with West Coast Family Mediation Center.

 What I want clients to know

-I am eager to join with families and individuals experiencing changes in life to not only come to terms with current circumstances but also to be a witness to how much they can grow.
+I am eager to join with families and individuals experiencing life changes to come to terms with current circumstances and witness how much they can grow.
 Mediation is an opportunity to forge a path with only an idea of where you will end.
 I value clients’ willingness to honor the relationships in their lives and move forward consciously.
 I hope to be an effective partner on this journey.